 Deploy a DHCP server and configure it with the interface, gateway, and TFTP server IP addresses and a bootfile with the path and name of the configuration script file.
 (This information is provided to the switch when it first boots.)

-Deploy a TFTP server to host the configuration script.
+Deploy a TFTP or HTTP server to host the configuration script.

 Deploy one or more servers to host the software images and configuration files.